 That’s the question.
 Where do you draw the line in your metrics?
 The complete list of factors is extensive.

-It includes expenses associated with advertising, administration, labor, and candidate expenses (e.g., travel, housing, and transportation during the interview process).
+It includes expenses associated with advertising (source channel cost), administration, labor, and candidate expenses (e.g., travel, housing, and transportation during the interview process).
 It also includes expenses associated with background checks, productivity losses during vacancies, infrastructure (e.g., a hiring team’s software), and much more.

 Cost per hire depends on how you measure it.
 And measuring it is far more nuanced than it first seems.
 Which is why it’s a bit of a unicorn metric.